paragoner1/crisis-companion/DEMO_VIDEO_SCRIPT.md

 [Run: cargo run --bin demo_test]

 "Notice how the voice trigger is detected, emergency response starts, volume goes to 100%, and emergency instructions are retrieved from the database.
-This works completely offline - no internet required."
+This works completely offline - no internet required, whether you're in a basement, during a storm, or in a remote area."

 ### Scene 4: Solana Integration
 [Show blockchain output]